prahladsingh1021958/Lets-Encrypt-sslcert-nginx-ubuntu/README.md

 sudo service nginx stop
 ```

+### DNS Entry
+An A record with your_domain pointing to your server’s public IP address.
+An CNAME record with *.your_domain pointing to your server’s public IP address for multiple routing rules.

 ### Obtain SSL Certificate:
 Run Certbot to obtain the SSL certificate.
 Make sure to replace yourdomain.com with your actual domain:
  ```bash